 The Drakkar is all about the experience of man riding his machine all year long for the most incredible and versatile powersport experience imaginable.
 This vehicle has the potential for creating a whole new market for year-round bike enthusiasts.
 Spyder owners would have the ability to enjoy their machine on any continent, in any condition, on or off road, giving this flexible vehicle everything necessary to become a bike with a world-wide market, meeting the needs of recreational riders everywhere.

-The Drakkar concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Drakkar concept was developed in July 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer at the Indian Institute of Science.
 He also created the Drone Tower concept and the Cyclotron urban commuting driverless motorcycle.